awsdocs/amazon-cloudsearch-developer-guide/doc_source/configuring-access.md

 ### Granting Permission to Upload Documents to an Amazon CloudSearch Domain<a name="document-upload-policy"></a>

-You can grant an IAM user permission to upload documents to a search domain by specifying the `cloudsearch:document` action\.
+You can grant a user permission to upload documents to a search domain by specifying the `cloudsearch:document` action\.
 For example, the following user\-based policy enables the user to upload documents to the `movies` domain in `us-east-1` owned by the 111122223333 account\.

 ```
 {